Installation

 -

-A master device can control 31 slave devices.
+Connect up to 31 slave devices to a master device.
 The bandwidth of RS-485 allows for up to 7 fingerprint authentication devices to be connected.

 Wiegand Connection